CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/backendstorage.md

 ```

 Note that the base directory can be configured and that the storage buckets are optional.
 The above example
-configures the Profiles SDK be use the local filesystem at:
+configures the Profiles SDK to use the local filepaths:
 - `/tmp/local-data/cortex-content`
 - `/tmp/local-data/cortex-profiles`
 - `/tmp/local-data/cortex-amp`